 Mountain High Press announces,

-At 29, Mary and her diplomat husband, a special agent, embark on a two-year assignment to the U.S. Embassy in South Africa.
-Working with Ambassador Princeton Lyman during a critical time when a continued campaign of economic sanctions from the international community has pressured President De Klerk to negotiate with recently-freed Nelson Mandela to end apartheid with the end goal of democratic government.
-The transition from single to multi-party rule brings conflict, bloodshed as on-again, off-again negotiations create a culture of violence.
+At 29, Mary and her husband, a special agent, embark on a two-year assignment to the U.S. Embassy in South Africa.
+Working with Ambassador Princeton Lyman during a critical time when a continued campaign of economic sanctions from the international community has pressured President F.W. de Klerk to negotiate with recently-freed Nelson Mandela to end apartheid with the end goal of a democratic government.
 Uncertainty about the future hangs like a cloud cover over the South African heat.

-When an American young woman is murdered by a black mob outside Cape Town, Mary is shaken to the core.
+When she meets with the local township matriarch about a USAID project, she’s chased out by a mob chanting One Settler, One Bullet.
+Mary is shaken to the core.
 The American community is on edge.
 After yet another massacre, Patrick insists Mary learn to shoot.
 But no gun can protect her when the Hard Rock Cafe is bombed killing and injuring many.

-Everything in Mary’s world is falling apart.
-A dozen times she makes plans to go home.
-But she is in love with her husband and won’t leave.
-She’s also aware of what it means to be part of this watershed moment in history, if the country can make it to an election before imploding.
-The whole world watches the drama unfold.
+A dozen times she makes plans to go home, yet she’s aware of what it means to be part of this watershed moment in history, if the country can make it to an election before imploding.
+The whole world watches the drama evolve.

 This personal story of marriage in a foreign land parallels the political turmoil in Cape Town as the election draws near.
-On a professional level Mary finds her footing, organizing U.S. Congressional Delegations and diplomatic events.
+On a professional level Mary finds her footing, discovers the township hardships, organizing Congressional Delegations and diplomatic events.
 But as plans for the election flounder, so does her relationship with Patrick.
-As the country goes to the brink and is transformed, so too, Mary changes from an idealistic, naive Midwestern girl to a mature woman committed to the mission of liberation for all South Africans, and determined to save her marriage.
+As the country goes to the brink and is transformed, so too, Mary changes from an idealistic, naïve Midwestern girl to a mature woman committed to the mission of liberation for all South Africans, and determined to save her marriage.

 “Beautifully written with candor and sensitivity, evoking the highs and lows of that period, the impact on Mary and her colleagues of constant tension and worry, and the challenges in her marriage as both she and her husband become more engrossed in their work and more deeply affected by their environment.
 Few memoirs have captured this interplay of the personal and the historical as well as in this work.”– Princeton Lyman, U.S. Ambassador to South Africa